evkx/evkx.github.io/content/models/alpine/a290/a290_gt/_index.md

 The vehicle supports fast DC charging with a maximum power of 100 kW.
 Charging from 0% to 100% takes approximately 70 minutes, while a more typical scenario from 10% to 80% takes 30 minutes with an average charging speed of 74 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 5% to 57%.
 This results in an effective charging speed, including time lost, of 68 kW, with each charging session taking about 24 minutes and 59 seconds.

-In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 19.9 kWh/100 km, the trip would take approximately 10 hours and 31 minutes.
-This journey would require five charging stops from 4% to 61%, with a total charging time of 132 minutes.
+In a 1000 km challenge at a constant speed of 120 km/h (75 mph) with an assumed consumption rate of 19.9 kWh/100 km, the trip would take about 10 hours and 31 minutes, requiring five charging stops from 4% to 61%, totaling 132 minutes of charging time.

 ### Onboard Charger

-The standard onboard charger supports up to 7.2 kW for Level 1 and Level 2 AC charging.
-This allows you to fully charge the battery from 0 to 100% in approximately 7 hours and 13 minutes using a home charging setup.
+The standard onboard charger supports up to 7.2 kW for Level 1 and Level 2 AC charging, allowing a full charge from 0 to 100% in about 7 hours and 13 minutes using a home setup.

 ### Charge Port